rgolubtsov/transroutownish-proto-bus-lfe/README.md

 ---

-The following command given is for demonstrational purposes only &mdash; Rebar3 will always fetch necessary dependencies during a one of their building phases, even at the `clean`-ing phase:
+The following command given is for demonstrational purposes only &mdash; Rebar3 will always fetch necessary dependencies during a one of their building phases, even at the `clean`ing phase:

 ```
 $ rebar3 tree